essex-lab/grand-paper/water-density/README.md

 of water using both GCMC/MD and NPT, as reported.
 This directory contains the PDB file of the initial water structure (`water_box-eq.pdb`), with a density of 1.004 g/mL.
-The structure used for the simulation shown in the Supporting Information is `water_box-eq2.pdb` - the density of this structure is 0.978 g/mL

 ## Directory Structure